koershuis/koershuis.github.io/aboutme.md

 ### Experience
 - Academic internship in bioinformatics at mbiomics, Munich, Germany (2025)
-- Bioinformatician at mbiomics, working remotely from Bareclona (2025 - present)
+- Bioinformatician at mbiomics, working remotely from Barcelona (2025 - present)